Image source: Getty Images.

 Continue Reading Below

-With that said, here's a look at a handful of stocks making big headlines or big moves in the markets this week.
+With that news aside, here are some companies making big headlines or big moves in the markets this week.

 Continue Reading Below